This page has posts from Bee's Bookish Blog from 2014.

 Fun and informative themed areas will include the Antarctica Zone - where you can join Shackleton Bear in icy climes with photos, slide shows, real penguins and Antarctica specimens, activities and crafts.
 In the War Zone you can gnaw on a sample of hard tack as you read World War One-themed books, make a medal, get inside a WW1 helmet for a back-in-time photo op', then remember fallen soldiers with a memorial poppy.
 The Monster Fun Zone will feature favourite characters like Mrs Mo’s Monster and the taniwha of Wellington Harbour.
 You can even come dressed as a monster and join in one of the monster parades.
 Te Papa’s ‘spider man,’ entomologist Phil Sirvid, will be on hand to teach you about New Zealand's creepy crawlies in the Bugs 'n' Bees Zone.
 Design a bug, go on a bug hunt, learn about bees, and bring along any beetles or bugs that you would like Phil to identify.

 There is no need to wait until the day to get your Storylines mojo on.
-For children, there are writing and drawing competitions (links to entries, and more general information, can be found here).
+For children, there are writing and drawing competitions.
 For adults, there is the win-win opportunity to volunteer as a Storylines Task Force volunteer, allowing you inspiring proximity to the booked guests, and the chance to feel great about giving something of yourself to a fantastic cause.
 Follow this link to learn more about making your association with Storylines last more than a day, or register interest in volunteer roles.

 Storylines Festival Wellington Family Day happens at the Michael Fowler Centre on August 24, 10AM-3PM.
 You will not find more fabulous, free family-friendly fun under one roof anywhere, unless you happen to catch it in one of the other towns it tours through (and yes, some of our customers have told me they actually are keen enough to travel to test this theory).
 See you there!